KubeRocketCI/docs/blog/2026-06-07/ephemeral-preview-environments-kubernetes-feature-branch.md

   date: 2026-06-07
 ---

-# Ephemeral Environments on Kubernetes: Feature Branch Preview Walkthrough
+# Ephemeral Preview Environments on Kubernetes

 An ephemeral preview environment is an isolated, temporary Kubernetes deployment created from a single feature branch and torn down when the work is done.
 Every branch gets its own namespace, its own image, its own URL - and zero of it lingers afterward.
 Ephemeral environments on Kubernetes make this pattern available on your own cluster - but a hands-on, open-source, portal-native version - feature branch to isolated namespace to one-click destroy, backed by real Tekton CI and Argo CD GitOps - is conspicuously missing from the public record.